William the Silent: First marriage

-On 6 July 1551, the 18-year-old William married Anna van Egmond en Buren, aged 18 and the wealthy heiress to the lands of her father.
+In the castle of Buren on 6 July 1551, the 18-year-old William married Anna van Egmond en Buren, aged 18 and the wealthy heiress to the lands of her father.
 William thus gained the titles Lord of Egmond and Count of Buren.
 The couple had a happy marriage and became the parents of three children together; their son Philip William would succeed William as prince.
 Anna died on 24 March 1558, leaving William much grieved.

 A couple of years after Anna's death, William had a brief relationship with Eva Elincx, a commoner, leading to the birth of an illegitimate son, Justinus van Nassau: William officially recognised Justinus as his son and took responsibility for his education – Justinus would become an admiral in adult life.

 Second marriage

 On 25 August 1561, William of Orange married for the second time.
 His new wife, Anna of Saxony, was tumultuous, and it is generally assumed that William married her to gain more influence in Saxony, Hesse and the Palatinate.
 The couple had two sons and three daughters.
 One of the sons died in infancy and the other son, the famous Maurice of Nassau, who was to eventually succeed his father as stadtholder, never married.
-Anna died after Willem renounced her and her own family imprisoned her in one of their castles.
-The cause was due to the accusation that she committed adultery with the lawyer Jan Rubens, and became pregnant by him, giving birth to a daughter.
-Before her death Willem had already announced his third marriage, which drew the disapproval of her family who argued that, despite the adultery, the two were still married.
+Anna died after William renounced her and her own family imprisoned her in one of their castles.
+The cause was due to the accusation that she committed adultery with the lawyer Jan Rubens (father of the famous painter Peter Paul Rubens), and became pregnant by him, giving birth to a daughter.
+Before her death William had already announced his third marriage, which drew the disapproval of her family who argued that, despite the adultery, the two were still married.

 Third marriage

-William married for the third time on 12 June 1575 to Charlotte de Bourbon-Monpensier, a former French nun, who was also popular with the public.
+William married for the third time on 12 June 1575 to Charlotte de Bourbon-Montpensier, a former French nun, who was also popular with the public.
 They had six daughters.
 The marriage, which seems to have been a love match on both sides, was happy.
 Charlotte allegedly died from exhaustion while trying to nurse her husband after an assassination attempt in 1582.
 Though William was outwardly stoical, it was feared that his grief might cause a fatal relapse.
 Charlotte's death was widely mourned.

 Fourth marriage

 William married for the fourth and final time on 12 April 1583 to Louise de Coligny, a French Huguenot and daughter of Gaspard de Coligny.
 She was to be the mother of Frederick Henry (1584–1647), William's fourth legitimate son and fifteenth legitimate child.
 This youngest of William's children, who was born only a few months before William's death, was to be the only one of his sons to bear children and carry the dynasty forward.
-Incidentally, Frederick Henry's only male-line grandson, William III, would become king of England, Scotland and Ireland, but he would die childless, at which point the lineage of William the Silent would end, to be succeeded by that of his brother John VI.
+Incidentally, Frederick Henry's only male-line grandson, William III, would become king of England, Scotland and Ireland, but he would die childless, at which point the agnatic lineage of William the Silent would end, to be succeeded by that of his brother John VI.